catdieval/user-workflow-and-user-stories/user-story-7.md

 - [ ] Create a GraphTitle component and an index.js file inside.

   - [ ] Retrieve the xLabel and yLabel variables from local storage.
-  - [ ] useState for the hasEnteredTitle variable with initial value set to false.
-  - [ ] useLocalStorageState for the titleLabel variable with initial value set to "".
+  - [ ] useState for the titleLabel variable with initial value set to "".
   - [ ] Declare a handleSubmit function which does event.preventDefault() .
   - [ ] Declare a handleTitleChange function which sets setTitleLabel to event.target.value and sets setHasEnteredTitle to true.
   - [ ] Declare a handleTitle function which sends an alert with the text set to "Title of the graph is assigned".
+  - [ ] Write a completedTitle function to disable the "Next" button until the user has entered a value for the title.
   - [ ] The component renders 4 instances of Paragraph and a form.
   - [ ] Inside the form is nested the Container component, and inside of it are nested the InputTypeText component and the StyledInputTypeSubmit component.
   - [ ] The Container component has the $centered attribute set to "center".